 Employees at a restaurant in Louisiana got the scare of a lifetime when a man entered their workplace and threatened to blow it up — but the man behind the alleged threat is telling police that there was simply a miscommunication.

-30-year-old Arthur Posey was arrested after he walked into Willie’s Chicken Shack in New Orleans, La. and threatened to blow up the restaurant.
+30-year-old Arthur Posey was arrested after he walked into Willie’s Chicken Shack in New Orleans, Louisiana and threatened to blow up the restaurant.
 However, when Posey was in police custody, he claimed that the whole scenario was just a big misunderstanding.

 Posey explained that he never meant that he was going to detonate an actual bomb in the restaurant, but rather he told police that he was going to “blow the bathroom up” with a bowel movement.